 Your course of chemotherapy

 You usually have a course of several cycles of treatment over a few months.
-Your nurse or doctor will talk about your treatment plan with you.
+Each cycle of R-CVP takes 21 days (3 weeks).

 On days 2, 3, 4 and 5 you continue to take prednisolone.